raganwald/raganwald.github.com/index.md

 ### I recognize when what got us here, won't get us there

 I lead incremental and continuous refinement of engineering and product development.
-I also recognize when “what got us here, won't get us there” in both an industry context and a scaling the organization context:
+I'm conservative about changing horses in mid-stream, however I also recognize when factors combine to create a situation where “what got us here, won't get us there.”
+When that happens, I embrace change that is both comprehensive and necessarily disruptive.

 - In the late 1990s, software products exploded in size and complexity, leading to higher development risks.
 Managing those risks with increasingly rigid BDUF+Waterfall became counterproductive.
 Accordingly, I adapted SCRUM from the consulting world to product development at Sitraka, delivering on-time and highly successful releases for Threadalyzer and then the JProbe Suite by focusing on delivering iterations of the complete product on a fixed cadence with continuous update of the plan.
 - In the 2000s through 2010s, the business benefits of iterative development were gated by the ability of developers to complete bigger and bigger features in shorter and shorter cycles.
 Accordingly, I was an early adopter and public champion of moving from strongly typed languages like C++ and Java to lightweight but expressive languages like Ruby and JavaScript, driving faster and cheaper product/market fit validation and thus lowering runway exhaustion risk.